Taking Chances World Tour: The Concert: Critical reception

-The Daily Herald gave a positive reviewing stating "Celine Dion has performed all over the world, and this great concert shows her in the many places that she has appeared.
-Her vocals are backed by a wonderful orchestra and she uses modern technology to enhance her concerts".
-Stephen Thomas Erlewine from AllMusic gave the album 3 out of 5 stars saying that Dion "gives the people what they want via a recitation of the expected hits in arrangements so splashy they sparkle even without the visuals".
-He also added: "If this doesn't sound like a good time, well, you're not the audience -- this is for the fans and they will be pleased".
+The Daily Herald described the concert as a strong display of Dion's global performances, noting her vocals, orchestral backing, and use of modern technology.
+Stephen Thomas Erlewine of AllMusic gave the album 3 out of 5 stars, stating that Dion "gives the people what they want via a recitation of the expected hits in arrangements so splashy they sparkle even without the visuals".
+He added that the album is aimed squarely at fans, who "will be pleased".